 I am particularly pleased to have been commissioned on a number of prestigious projects to support the development of corporate sustainability programmes based on the framework of ISO 20121.
 These include UEFA (for the Euro 2016 Championship in France) and the World Economic Forum (for the Annual Meeting in Davos, Switzerland – since 2015).

 Since 2013 I have participated as an expert advisor to the International Olympic Committee’s (IOC) prestigious Evaluation Commission responsible for assessing the candidatures of cities bidding to host the Olympic and Paralympic Games.

-To date I have been involved in three rounds of evaluation:
+To date I have been involved in four rounds of evaluation:

 - The 2020 Summer Olympic and Paralympic Games: Istanbul, Madrid and Tokyo (elected).

 - The 2022 Winter Olympic and Paralympic Games: Almaty and Beijing (elected).